rrthomas/sam/README.md

 To build on a GNU-compatible system you will need GCC, Python 3 (for the `samc` assembler) with pyyaml and pyyaml-include, and SDL2 (on Ubuntu-compatible systems, install package `libsdl2-gfx-dev:i386`).
-Run the script `mksam` with the desired code, and then run the resulting `sam` binary; for example:
+Run the script `samc` with the desired code, and then run the resulting `sam` binary; for example:

 ```
-./mksam screen_levy-c.yaml
+./samc screen_levy-c.yaml
 ./sam
 ```